mktcode/web3gun/README.md

 npm i @web3gun/client
 ```

 You can use the indexer in the browser.
 No server required.
-Indexed data is shared across all clients automatically via a public relay.
-In your web app you can do this:
+Indexed data is distributed to all clients automatically via a public relay.

+All you need to do is to implement listeners for your contract events.
+The `indexer.contract` function will hand you the `contract` instance, connected to the provider you pass to the client and a `storage` instance that you can use to store your data.

 ```javascript
 // indexer.js